HP 9000 V2500 and V2600

 I/O | SCSI Console SCI (CTI/SCA) links |

-The HP 9000 V2500 and V2600 are scalable PA-RISC V-Class servers based on the Convex Exemplar architecture with up to 32 64-bit PA-RISC processors in a single cabinet.
-Up to four systems can be interconnected via CTI to form a combined system of up to 128 CPUs – appearing to the operating system as a single computer.
-The interconnected V2500s/V2500s are ccNUMA computers, as are the earlier HP 9000 V2200.
+HP 9000 V2500 and V2600 are scalable PA-RISC V-Class servers based on Convex Exemplar architecture with up to 32 64-bit PA-RISC processors in a single cabinet.
+Up to four systems can be interconnected via CTI to form a combined system of up to 128 CPUs – a single computer to the operating system.
+Interconnected V2500s/V2500s are ccNUMA computers.

 , also called SSP, Service Support